buczekbrittany/class-notes/README.md

 -----

-# A table of content for my own reference.
-Bootcamp class notes. <3
+## A table of content to study from for my own reference.
+Lists class recordings along with my notes from each recording.

 -----